gtxaspec/wz_mini_hacks/README.md

 ---
 RTSP streaming:
 You can choose to enable or disable audio.
-Set your login credentials here, you can also change the port the server listens on.
+Set your login credentials here, server listening port, and the stream bitrate.
+(RTSP_ENC_PARAMETER variable accepts numbers only.
+0=FIXQP, 1=CBR, 2=VBR, 4=CAPPED VBR, 8=CAPPED QUALITY.
+Currently only 2, 4, and 8 are working)

 ```
 RTSP_ENABLED="true"